New Caledonia: Geography

 New Caledonia is part of Zealandia, a fragment of the ancient Gondwana super-continent, which is part of Oceania.
 It is speculated that New Caledonia separated from Australia roughly 66 million years ago, subsequently drifting in a north-easterly direction, reaching its present position about 50 million years ago.

 The mainland is divided in length by a central mountain range whose highest peaks are Mont Panié (1,629 m) in the north and Mont Humboldt (1,618 m) in the southeast.
 The east coast is covered by lush vegetation.
 The west coast, with its large savannahs and plains suitable for farming, is a drier area.
 Many ore-rich massifs are found along this coast.

 The Diahot River is the longest river of New Caledonia, flowing for some 100 km.
 It has a catchment area of 620 km2 and opens north-westward into the Baie d'Harcourt, flowing towards the northern point of the island along the western escarpment of the Mount Panié.
 Most of the island is covered by wet evergreen forests, while savannahs dominate the lower elevations.
 The New Caledonian lagoon, with a total area of 24000 km2 is one of the largest lagoons in the world.
-The lagoon and the surrounding New Caledonia Barrier Reef was named a UNESCO World Heritage Site in 2008 for its exceptional beauty and marine biodiversity.
+The lagoon and the surrounding New Caledonian barrier reef was named a UNESCO World Heritage Site in 2008 for its exceptional beauty and marine biodiversity.
 In May 2023, there was an earthquake and tsunami in New Caledonia.
 This triggered a tsunami warning here as well as in other nearby countries.